gustybear-research/webpages_authors/willy-chang/_index.md

 superuser: false

 # Role/position
 role: B.S.
-OGS, continue for M.S., GRA
+OGS, M.S., join Microsoft Corporation

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
 - Alumni
 - Graduate
-- Class of 2021
+- Class of 2022

 # Organizations/Affiliations.
 organizations: